TakenCdosG/ph_cafe/wp-content/plugins/custom-menu-wizard/readme.txt

 9. Widget's "assist"

 == Changelog ==

+= 3.2.4 =
+* bugfix : improve handling of dynamically-generated items, by pre-sorting into menu_order order and coping with negative item ids
+* documentation : updated FAQs

+= 3.2.3 =
+* tweak : minor updates to documentation, and verified for WordPress v4.4

 = 3.2.2 =
 * bugfix : fixed initial widget display when adding new widget instance in the customizer